OWASP/owasp-mastg/Document/0x05g-Testing-Network-Communication.md

 ## Testing the TLS Settings (MSTG-NETWORK-2)

-Refer to section ["Verifying the TLS Settings"](0x04f-Testing-Network-Communication.md#verifying-the-tls-settings-mstg-network-2) in chapter "Mobile App Network Communication" for details.
+Refer to section ["Verifying the TLS Settings"](0x04f-Testing-Network-Communication.md#verifying-the-tls-settings) in chapter "Mobile App Network Communication" for details.

 ## Testing Endpoint Identify Verification (MSTG-NETWORK-3)

+### Static Analysis

 Using TLS to transport sensitive information over the network is essential for security.
 However, encrypting communication between a mobile application and its backend API is not trivial.
 Developers often decide on simpler but less secure solutions (e.g., those that accept any certificate) to facilitate the development process, and sometimes these weak solutions [make it into the production version](https://saschafahl.de/static/paper/androidssl2012.pdf "Hunting Down Broken SSL in Android Apps"), potentially exposing users to [man-in-the-middle attacks](https://cwe.mitre.org/data/definitions/295.html "CWE-295: Improper Certificate Validation").